 - Then, loosen the braid's weave by pulling it apart with your fingers or backcombing.
 Secure the bottom of the braid.

 Mastered the low ponytail?
-Step it up a notch by adding a slim athletic-style headband to the top of the head, as seen here on model Daphne Groeneveld at a 2019 Fila fashion show.
+Step it up a notch by adding a stretchy headband to the top of the head, as seen here.
+The best part is that you can dress it up or down.

 - "When styling long hair with a bow, a good rule of thumb is the bigger the bow, the lower it should go," says Scipioni.